Hi-Media/reST-test/doc/Chap6-ServerToServer.rst

                                - allowed   :the transaction has been released for processing.
                                - denied    :the transaction has been cancelled.
 --------------------------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Order                       information about the customer and his order.
+Order                       Information about the customer and his order.
- a) Id                        a) unique identifier of the order as provided by Merchant.
+ - Id                        Unique identifier of the order as provided by Merchant.
- b) dateCreated               b) time when order was created.
+ - dateCreated               Time when order was created.
- c) attempts                  c) indicates how many payment attempts have been made for this order.
+ - attempts                  Indicates how many payment attempts have been made for this order.
- d) amount                    d) the total order amount (e.g., 150.00).
+ - amount                    The total order amount (e.g., 150.00).
 It should be calculated as a sum of the items purchased, plus the shipping fee (if present), plus the tax fee (if present).
- e) shipping                  e) the order shipping fee.
+ - shipping                  The order shipping fee.
- f) tax                       f) the order tax fee.
+ - tax                       The order tax fee.
- g) decimals                  g) decimal precision of the order amount.
+ - decimals                  Decimal precision of the order amount.
- h) currency                  h) base currency for this order.This three-character currency code complies with ISO 4217
+ - currency                  Base currency for this order.
+This three-character currency code complies with ISO 4217
- I) customer_id               I) unique identifier of the customer as provided by Merchant.
+ - customer_id               Unique identifier of the customer as provided by Merchant.
- J) language                  J) language code of the customer.
+ - language                  Language code of the customer.
- k) email                     k) email address of the customer.
+ - email                     Email address of the customer.
 ==========================  ===================================================================================================================================================================

 -----------------------------------------------